open-telemetry/opentelemetry-operator/docs/api.md

-The weights of all of the matched WeightedPodAffinityTerm fields are added per-node to find the most
+The weights of all of the matched WeightedPodAffinityTerm fields are added per-node to find the most preferred node(s)

 <table>
     <thead>